Improved Group Robustness via Classifier Retraining on Independent Splits: Experimental Details

-In Table \ref{tab:very-few-group-labels}, we present the results for CROIS with the above modifications and compare it to CROIS and JTT.
-There, robust retraining for CelebA is performed with an $\ell_2$ regularization of $0.1$ and Waterbird with group-adjustments equalling $1$ (these are similar to \cite{sagawa2019distributionally}).
+In Table \ref{tab:very-few-group-labels}, we present the results for CROIS with the above modifications and compare them to CROIS and JTT.
+There, robust retraining for CelebA is performed with an $\ell_2$ regularization of $0.1$, batch size of $8$, and learning rate $10^{-5}$.
+For Waterbird, we found that batch size $8$, weight decay $1$, and learning rate $10^{-5}$ are best for $20\%$ and $10\%$ reduction.
+For $5\%$ reduction, we further reduce the batch size to $4$ (since the minority group only has 7 examples) and increase the weight decay to $10$.

-This result shows that CROIS maintains its robustness performance even at greatly reduced group-labels.
-This implies that even a few (minority) examples can help debias the final layer classifier with proper configurations.
+The results show that CROIS maintains its robust performance even at greatly reduced group labels.
+This implies that even a few (minority) examples can help debiase the final layer classifier with proper configurations.